yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-2.md

 ## Desired Temperature

-The first part of our logic we will focus on will be setting the desired temperature.
+The first part of our logic will focus on setting the desired temperature.
 The related elements look something like this.

 ![Desired Temperature](/images/thermostat-temp.svg)

-First we need a state resource to track our desired temeprature and a behavior to supply it.
+First we need a state resource to track our desired temperature and a behavior to supply it.

 {{< highlight javascript "hl_lines=5-10">}}
 class Thermostat extends bg.Extent {